tungpham42/Aspire-Assignment/README.md

     php artisan make:model Loan -mf

-We add the following code into the Loan model file inside the app/Models folder
+We add the following code into the Loan.php model file inside the app/Models folder

     protected $fillable = [